chrisadrian001/F5_UG_Automation_Basics_with_BIG-IP/docs/lab1/lab1.rst

     |create_node|

 #.
 At the bottom of the Postman screen, you will see the response from the BIG-IP.
 We want to see a **200 OK** response to know that the BIG-IP accepted our call and processed our request.
-Looking at the return boy we can see that our name and address were transmitted.
+Looking at the return body we can see that our name and address were transmitted.

     |200_OK_node|